 The long, heavy trigger pulls commonly considered a safety feature also make accuracy difficult.
-When shooting, one must essentially isolate the trigger finger from the rest of the hand and hold the entire weapon absolutely steady through the entire trigger pull.
+When shooting, one must essentially isolate the trigger finger from the rest of the hand and hold the entire weapon absolutely steady through the entire, long, heavy trigger pull.
 Old time shooters learned this difficult skill by balancing coins (flat, not on edge; that would be a real trick!) on their front sights while practicing double action trigger pulls with an unloaded gun.
 As one might imagine, people with larger, stronger hands–usually men–have the advantage here.

-Some suggest that revolvers are utterly reliable, but revolvers are very dirt sensitive and can and do malfunction.
-This is one of the primary reasons that virtually every military issues semi-automatic pistols rather than revolvers.
+Some suggest revolvers are unfailingly reliable, but revolvers are very dirt sensitive and can and do malfunction.
+This is one of the primary reasons virtually every military issues semi-automatic pistols rather than revolvers.
 Even with well-maintained revolvers a tiny piece of grit under the ejector “star” can actually jam the cylinder, preventing the gun from firing.
 Remember that the cartridge aligned with the barrel at rest will not be fired.
 When the trigger is pulled (or the hammer is cocked to single action mode), the cylinder rotates to the next cartridge, so if the cylinder won’t rotate, the shooter will not be able to fire a single round.
 Unfortunately, almost anything other than grit under an ejector star that causes a malfunction in a revolver is due to breakage of or damage to internal parts and cannot be quickly repaired in the field without tools.
 If one is under fire, this is a significant weakness indeed.
-Revolvers much be kept scrupulously clean, but many designs are ironically time consuming and demanding to clean thoroughly and properly, with six to seven separate tubes–the chambers and the barrel–requiring careful attention.
+Revolvers must be kept scrupulously clean, but many designs are ironically time consuming and demanding to clean thoroughly and properly, with six to seven separate tubes–the chambers and the barrel–requiring careful attention.

 NOTE: A malfunction is a stoppage that can be fixed in the field by hand, usually within a few seconds.
 A jam is a stoppage that cannot be fixed quickly by hand and which usually requires tools and/or replacement parts and a trip to the shop.

 Even expensive, top of the line revolvers have the same potential weaknesses.
 In my early days of police work, I carried Colt Pythons, very expensive, very accurate, high quality weapons, as did several of my police shooting buddies.
 One day at a range session, one of my friend’s brand new Pythons suddenly started sending bullets down and to the side of the target.
 He couldn’t figure it out and asked me to take a look.
-I peered down the sights and was amazed to find that the barrel had come unpinned and was, under the recoil of .357 Magnum duty (fully-charged) ammunition, unscrewing itself from the frame.
+I peered down the sights and was amazed to find the barrel had come unpinned and was, under the recoil of .357 Magnum duty (fully-charged) ammunition, unscrewing itself from the frame.
 The front sight was cocked at an angle!
 I opened the cylinder, unscrewed the barrel with my bare hands and handed my open-mouthed pal the two parts, announcing deadpan I was reasonably sure I’d identified the problem.
 A good gunsmith quickly and cheaply fixed the gun, but even the best and most costly handguns can experience unexpected problems.

 Cylinder cranes and ejector rods are likewise prone to damage.
 A bent ejector rod is almost always a jam, requiring tools to repair.
 In this case, repair is best done by replacement.
 I certainly would not trust an ejector rod bent back into shape.
 Anyone flipping out a cylinder or violently snapping it back into place with the flip of a hand like TV gunslingers is looking for a bent crane and an expensive visit to a gunsmith.
 Whenever the cylinder is out of the frame–-as in ejecting spent rounds from the cylinder and/or reloading–-those parts must be handled with gentle care.
 The kind of idiotic handling of revolvers one sees in movies or on TV is highly likely to result in damage that will quickly render a revolver an expensive paperweight.
 Don’t get me started on people who “spin” cylinders.
 Not only is such foolishness utterly unnecessary, at the least it causes accelerated wear on fragile parts, and at worst, can damage the weapon, leading to malfunctions, even jams, at the worst possible times.